gregistech/gKreta/README.md

 * All of your evaluations.
 * An organized timetable.
 * All of your absences ordered by date.
-* A settings panel
+* A settings panel.
 * Two languages: English and Hungarian.
 (Again, in the future I add more.)

 ## Planned functions
-* Notes
+* Display teacher notes.
-* Homeworks (Both student and teacher homeworks)
+* Create notes for yourself.
-* Create notes for yourself
+* Homeworks (Both student and teacher homeworks.)
-* Refreshing data by auth token (for now we store the username and the password, and well, it's not secure)
+* Refreshing data by auth token.
 * In the timetable, switching between weeks.
 * ...and much more!